pinskylab/how_we_work/phd_guide.md

   - How can I support you in that?
 - Also let me know if you want me to think about answers to any questions.
 - Funding plan during each end-of-year checkin

-### An alternative 6-Month Check-in approach
-- What do you think has been your biggest strength over the last 6 months?
-- What area has been your biggest weakness over the last 6 months?
-- How can we work together to strengthen your skills in this area?
-- What are your concrete research goals for the next 6 months?
-Describe them and what you think you need to do to achieve them.
-- At this point in time, what are your career goals?
-What can you do over the next 6 months to position yourself for this career?
-What can I do to help you prepare?
-- Do you feel your project is clearly defined?
-Are you confident explaining the background, goals, and results of your project?
-If not, how can we improve this?
-- Are you getting enough guidance for daily tasks?
-- Are you comfortable learning new approaches/techniques?
-- Do you feel you are given enough independence in directing your own work?
-Why or why not?
-- What would be your preferred way of coordinating talking with me about your research?
-(Scheduled/regular/informal/sporadic/etc.)
-- What do you think I have been doing well with regards to your mentoring?
-With regards to managing the lab?
-- What do you think I have been doing poorly with regards to your mentoring?
-With managing the lab?
-What could I do to improve on these aspects?
-- Do you feel the group is a good scientific and intellectual community?
-What works?
-What could be improved?
-- Are you having a positive experience in the lab?
-If not, why not?
-What could we change to improve that?
-- Any other comments/suggestions?

 ## Course ideas
 - At UCSC